radar/by_star/README.markdown

 ## By Day

-To find records based on a week, you can pass in a number (representing the week number) or a time object:

-    Post.by_week(36)

-This will return all posts in the 36th week of the current year.

-    Post.by_week(36, :year => 2008)

-This will return all posts in the 36th week of 2008.

-    Post.by_week(Time.local(2008,1,1))
+To find records for today:

+    Post.by_day
+    Post.today

+To find records for a certain day:

+    Post.by_day(Time.local(2008, 1, 1))

-This will return all posts from the first week of 2008.
+This will return all posts for the given day.

 ## Not using created_at?
 No worries!